huawei-noah/SMARTS/README.md

 - [Track 1](./competition/track1/)
 - [Track 2](./competition/track2/)

-## Submission of Deliverables
+## Submission
 Deliverables may be submitted to the following site: https://codalab.lisn.upsaclay.fr/competitions/6618#participate-submit_results

-Track deliverables can only be submitted twice per track.
-However, the validation stage may be used a number of times (within reason) to ensure your model does not encounter errors during submission.
+Track1 and Track2 deliverables can only be submitted a limited number of times.
+Therefore, the Validation Stage may be used to ensure your model does not encounter errors during Track1 and Track2 submission.

-The main evaluations schedule is as follows.
-- Track 1 Released  : 1st September
-- Track 1 Evaluated : 1st October
-- Track 2           : Released on-or-before 1st October
-- Track 2 Evaluated : 1st November

 #